 A virtual private network, or VPN for short, is designed to hide your internet protocol (IP) address when you’re online so your actions are untraceable, and government agencies, hackers, and others can’t see where you’re logging in from or where you go while online.
 This includes the files you download or links you click on.

-Even if you use public or shared Wi-Fi services, your data and identity will remain private from prying eyes.
+Even if you use a public or shared internet service, your data and identity will remain private from prying eyes.
 A VPN gives privacy and anonymity through the creation of a type of tunnel setup.
 It establishes secure and encrypted connections for you, making your browsing and buying even safer than when using standard secured Wi-Fi.

 Reasons to Use a VPN

 As you might imagine, there are multiple reasons why it’s worthwhile using a VPN.
 As mentioned above, a significant benefit of this type of service is that it provides security when you use public Wi-Fi.
 Whether you’re checking your social media pages at a coffee shop or scrolling through and answering emails at the airport, if you use public internet without a VPN, you don’t know if someone is seeing what you’re doing and tracking your online activities.

 A VPN, though, protects the anonymity of your movements and data and hides your account login information, banking details, credit card data, and more when you’re on other people’s networks.
 VPNs are handy even at home because your internet service provider (ISP) can access your internet data, making it potentially vulnerable to being seen or even sold to third parties without your knowledge.
 A VPN will help obscure your IP address from your ISP and make your details less open to others in turn.